nbonneel/network_simplex/README.md

 * My code becomes orders of magnitude slower on problems of odd sizes.
 The speed graph above is restricted to problems of even sizes, and a graph that includes some odd sizes problems can be found below:

 ![Performance benchmark](https://raw.githubusercontent.com/nbonneel/network_simplex/master/doc/perf_with_odd.png)

+If you absolutely need to solve a large odd sized problem, it could be a good idea to add a ghost supply and demand with infinite cost to all other nodes, and 0 cost between the ghost supply and ghost demand.